khyejin1231/Deep_learning_tutorial/README.md

 https://docs.h2o.ai/h2o-tutorials/latest-stable/H2OTutorialsBook.pdf

 H2o offers an R package that can be installed from CRAN, and a python package that can be installed from PyPI.
 Or, it can be downloaded from here: http://h2o.ai/download.

- H2O's Deep Learning algorithm is a multilayer feed-forward artificial neural network.
- It can also be used to train an autoencoder.
-In this example we will train a standard supervised prediction model.

 ### set up
 ```